 Becoming a medical professional is an honorable career path and provides many opportunities to help others in need.
 Those in a Medical Administration and Billing position are an important part of a medical team with many important responsibilities.
 Important tasks you could be responsible for could include drafting medical reports, scheduling appointments, managing databases, filing insurance claims, and more.

 Common workplaces for those in this field are hospitals, medical offices, and other healthcare-related facilities.
 In these environments, you could discover a rewarding career in medical billing and administration.
-Enroll in Medical Administration and Billing classes at Dorsey Schools today to have the opportunity to become a qualified and valued healthcare professional.
+Enroll in Medical Administration and Billing classes at Dorsey College today to have the opportunity to become a qualified and valued healthcare professional.

 How do I become a medical coder in Michigan?

 Successfully completing a Medical Administration and Billing diploma program could help you get a head start to becoming a medical coder in Michigan.
 Medical billers and coders often pursue training before entering the field.
 Successfully graduating from a Medical Administration and Billing program could show employers that you are qualified and ready for the job.
 Each employer will have their own specifications for hiring medical coders and may emphasize previous experience when hiring.

 Enrolling in medical billing and coding classes, graduating, and stepping into the field are the first steps towards becoming a medical biller and coder in Michigan!
 Challenging the national certification exam and becoming certified could also help you as you pursue employment.
 At Dorsey College, we want to help you reach your career goals.

 It’s also important to note that employers place importance on experience when hiring Medical Billers and Coders.
 If you desire to become a Medical Biller or coder, obtaining Medical Administration and Billing training could be a great first step towards breaking into this field and getting the experience you need to pursue a career as a Medical Biller or Coder.